Tygerberg Hospital

-Tygerberg Hospital is a tertiary hospital located in Parow.
-The hospital was officially opened in 1976 and is the largest hospital in the Western Cape and the second largest hospital in South Africa, with the capacity for 1899 beds.
+Tygerberg Hospital is a tertiary public hospital located in Parow.
+The hospital was officially opened in 1976 and is the largest district general hospital in the Western Cape and the second largest hospital in South Africa, with the capacity for 1899 beds.
 It acts as a teaching hospital in conjunction with the Stellenbosch University's Health Science Faculty.
 To become a patient at Tygerberg, a person must be referred by a primary or secondary health care facility.
 Over 3.6 million people receive health care from Tygerberg, either directly or via its secondary hospitals, such as Paarl and Worcester Hospital.
 During the normal working day there are about 10,000 people on hospital grounds.

 Services

 A full range of general specialist and sub specialist services include: